-What is Prostatitis?
+What Is Prostatitis?

 Prostatitis is an inflammation or infection of the prostate gland.

-Although it may be acquired through sexual contact, often prostatitis develops for no apparent reason.
-Most cases of prostatitis are the result of a bacterial infection.
-Some sexually transmitted infections can increase the risk of developing bacterial prostatitis.
-Unprotected sexual intercourse can let bacteria into the urethra, which can travel up to the prostate.
-Other cases of bacterial prostatitis can be caused when the muscles of the pelvis or bladder do not work properly and urine flows back into the urethra and enters the prostate, causing infection or inflammation.
+Other cases of bacterial prostatitis can be caused when the muscles of the pelvis or bladder do not work properly, and urine flows back into the urethra, enters the prostate and causes infection or inflammation.
 In older men with enlarged prostates, infections may occur because of failure to empty all urine from the bladder.

 - frequent urination